Icon All

 #2 Decide

-Criteria-based assessment of avalanche probability and consequences at key points
+• Criteria-based assessment of avalanche probability and consequences at key locations

-Appropriate risk reductionmeasures, up to and including abandoning the tour
+• Appropriate measures to reduce risk, including canceling the tour

 #3 Learning

-Self-reflection of the tour guide to critically evaluate their own decisions and actions
+• Self-reflection by the tour guide to critically evaluate their own decisions and actions

-Gaining insights for future tours and further developing their own skills
+• Gaining insights for future tours and further developing one's own skills

 Integrative avalanche awareness and other methods